About Recovery Coaching

 These pathways to accreditation are illustrated here.

-When the pandemic broke, we looked at the possibility of bringing this training online, and we even secured spots with CCAR’s online offering.
+When the pandemic broke in 2020, we looked at the possibility of bringing this training online, and we even secured spots with CCAR’s online offering.
 CCAR is the Gold Standard of recovery coach training and forms the basis of ours.

 Through that experience, we at Still Here determined that we would hold to an in-person delivery even in the face of the pandemic.
 We found windows of opportunity between restrictions to deliver this training, even while wearing masks during the 40 hours of the course.